 Hope you found this blog post helpful.
 Feel free to ask your PIN on Mobile related questions in the comments section below or you can also submit your questions on our Ask an Expert section.

-Irfan Nasir is Head of Product & Solutions at Ingenico Group, North America
+Irfan Nasir is Head of Solutions Development & Deployment at Ingenico Group, North America